Characters of Archaeopteryx

 The general characteristics features of archaeopteryx are as follows:

 - Archaeopteryx consists jaw with a full set of sharp teeth.

 - They had a flat sternum (breastbones), a long bony tail, and gastralia (belly ribs).

 - Archaeopteryx possessed three fingers with claws

 - Hyperextensible second toe (killing toe)

 - The feathers, wings, furcular, and reduced fingers are all characteristics of modern birds.

 - The largest species of Archaeopteryx could grow about 0.5m.

-- As they had wings but it is not clear whether Archaeopteryx was capable of flapping flight or simply a glider.
+- As they had wings but not clear whether Archaeopteryx was capable of flapping flight or simply a glider.

 - Despite the presence of numerous avian features, Archaeopteryx had many non-avian Theropod dinosaur characteristics.
 Unlike modern birds, Archaeopteryx had small teeth as well as long bony tails, features which Archaeopteryx shared with other dinosaurs of the time.